piotr07da/EventForging/README.md

 c.AddEventsSubscription("TestSubscriptionName", "DatabaseName", "EventsContainerName_1", "changeFeedName_1", null);
 c.AddEventsSubscription("TestSubscriptionName", "DatabaseName", "EventsContainerName_2", "changeFeedName_2", DateTime.UtcNow);
 ```

+#### ExpectedVersion.Any
+In CosmosDb implementation, `ExpectedVersion.Any` works the same as `ExpectedVersion.Retrieved`.
+This is due to transaction limitations in CosmosDb.

 ## Examples
 An example application can be found [here](https://github.com/piotr07da/EventForgingOutcomes-Sample).